Emman77240/World-Bank-GDP-for-West-African-Countries/README.md

 This application displays the GDP of five West African countries for any given year.
 The only data input required from the user is the year for which GDP is desired.

+## How to run WestAF GDP
+After installing the necessary modules using pip, and saving the templates in their correct order, run the app by entering 'python yhello.py' in the command line.
+The app can be viewed afterwards at localhost port 5000(localhost:5000), along with its different views.

 ## Description to running the "Hello World" flask app;

 - In the command line, start your virtual environment by typing 'venv\Scripts\activate'